Sanja22B/bitcoin-educational-content/courses/soc104/en.md

 Milton Friedman wrote

 > One of the biggest mistakes is to judge policies and programs on their intentions rather than their results.
 We all know a famous road paved with good intentions. [...]
-Programs that are labeled as being for the poor, for the needy, almost always have the exact opposite effects to those their well-meaning sponsors wish them to achieve.
+Programs labeled as being for the poor or for those in need almost always have effects exactly opposite to what their well-intentioned sponsors hope to achieve.

 Indeed, policies, often motivated by generous intentions, can have unforeseen or harmful consequences if they are not based on a rigorous analysis of human incentives and behavior.
 For example, a social policy aimed at helping the poor often creates perverse effects such as economic dependency or market distortion.